dask/distributed/docs/source/resources.rst

 When we set up our cluster we define resources per worker::

-   dask-worker scheduler:8786 --resources "GPU=2"
+   dask worker scheduler:8786 --resources "GPU=2"
-   dask-worker scheduler:8786 --resources "GPU=2"
+   dask worker scheduler:8786 --resources "GPU=2"
-   dask-worker scheduler:8786 --resources "MEMORY=100e9"
+   dask worker scheduler:8786 --resources "MEMORY=100e9"

 When we submit tasks to the cluster we specify constraints per task